-1. Recommend to Council the adoption of a new policy on the provision of grants to town and parish councils which is appended to this report.
+1. That the Council approves the adoption of a new policy on the provision of grants to town and parish councils which is appended to this report.

 The grants to be paid to town and parish councils in respect of the Council Tax Reduction Scheme 2017/18 were approved at the Council meeting of 5th December 2016.
 This report arises out of an undertaking that was given during the debate on that item to consider further grants to town and parish councils to be funded from a portion of the New Homes Bonus.
+The Finance and Democracy Committee considered this matter at the meeting of 20th November 2017 and recommended to Council approval to the adoption of the proposed policy on the provision of grants to town and parish councils.

-CORPORATE PRIORITIES Spending your money in the most efficient way to achieve excellent services (Value for Money) V Delivering the services that customers expect of an excellent council (Clean and Green) Working with all partners (Vibrant Economy) V To make sure Fylde continues to be one of the most desirable places to live (A Great Place to Live) Promoting Fylde as a great destination to visit (A Great Place to Visit)
+CORPORATE PRIORITIES Spending your money in the most efficient way to achieve excellent services (Value for Money) ٧ Delivering the services that customers expect of an excellent council (Clean and Green) Working with all partners (Vibrant Economy) To make sure Fylde continues to be one of the most desirable places to live (A Great Place to Live) Promoting Fylde as a great destination to visit (A Great Place to Visit)